You are here: Online Safety Parent Toolkit > Understand

 How do I prevent my child from sending nudes?

-Young people will often learn about the concept of a ‘digital footprint’ at primary school – what you share, post or publish online becomes part of your digital record as it can be very hard to get information removed from online platforms and to clean up your personal profile.
+Young people will often learn about the concept of a ‘digital footprint‘ at school.
+Anything that is shared, posted or published online becomes part of your digital record and it can be hard to get the information removed.
 Talk to your kids about the risks of sharing personal information and sexual images and what can happen to those photos or videos once created and shared.
 Teach them how to use privacy settings to lock down social media accounts, restricting who can view your profile online and being cautious about sharing images.

 Social media safety centres